Inertia Pricing in Stochastic Electricity Markets: Energy, Reserve and Inertia Prices

 \section{Energy, Reserve and Inertia Prices}

 The convex CC-UC model in \cref{model_QP} is used to obtain and analyze the following three prices.
 First, the active power price is derived from dual multiplier $\lambda_t$ of the power balance constraint in \cref{model_1_i}.
 Second, the price of balancing regulation is derived from dual multiplier $\gamma_t$ of the reserve sufficiency requirement in \cref{model_2_p}.
-Third, the price of inertia is derived from dual multiplier $\chi_t$ of the inertia requirement in \cref{model_determined_g}.
+Third, the price of inertia is derived from dual multiplier $\chi_t$ of the inertia requirement \cref{model_determined_g}.
+In the following, we derive Propositions~\ref{prop:active_power_price}-\ref{prop:inertia_price} to highlight individual price components, which facilitate the analysis of whether and how certain constraints will affect the prices.